- This event has passed.

 Continuing Education Credit

 Workshop participants receive a certificate indicating credits awarded based on the length and completion of the workshop.
-A two day workshop earns 12 Continuing Education hours and a one day workshop earns 6 hours.
+A two day workshop earns 12 Continuing Education hours, a one day workshop earns 6 hours and a half day workshop earns 3 hours.
 While many associations and licensing bodies accept ACHIEVE workshops for Continuing Education Credit, questions about approval should be directed to the specific association or licensing body you are requesting the credits for.